 Koa / Hawaiian Blue Butterfly (Udara blackburni)

-One of only two native butterflies in Hawaii, the Koa is both special and unforgettable.
+The Hawaiian Blue (Koa) butterfly is one of only two native butterflies in Hawaii.
 It’s undeniably cute, with a one-inch wingspan, fuzzy body, and big eyes.
 You will immediately notice the dual effect of its iridescent wing colors, blue on top and aquamarine beneath, with the wings usually held upright when it lands.

 If you get close enough, you will see its whimsical black-and-white striped antennae.
 Both the adult and caterpillar are known for feeding on the koa tree, though they can feed on other native plants as well.

-Koa / Hawaiian Blue Butterfly Host and Nectar Plants
+Koa / Hawaiian Blue Host and Nectar Plants

-Host Plants for the Koa / Hawaiian Blue Butterfly: (What is this?)
+Host Plants for the Koa / Hawaiian Blue: (What is this?)

 We are working on adding plants for this butterfly.
 See how you can help.

-Nectar Plants for the Koa / Hawaiian Blue Butterfly: (What is this?)
+Nectar Plants for the Koa / Hawaiian Blue: (What is this?)

 We are working on adding plants for this butterfly.
 See how you can help.